justmarti/world-flags/README.md

 > This project is not optimized for mobile devices.
 The display and user experience may not be suitable on small screens.

 ## About the Game
-**Guess 10 Flags** is a simple and fun web game built using **vanilla HTML**, **CSS**, and **JavaScript**.
+**World Flags** is a simple and fun web game built using **vanilla HTML**, **CSS**, and **JavaScript**.
 In this game, you'll be shown 10 flags from around the world, and your task is to correctly identify them.
 Challenge yourself and aim for a perfect score of 10 out of 10!

 The game features a **minimalist design** with **intuitive gameplay**, allowing you to navigate and answer quickly using keyboard controls.
 There’s also **score tracking** to keep track of your progress and encourage you to improve your performance.